meatball133/crystal/exercises/concept/crystal-hunter/.docs/instructions.md

 You are in process of developing the new highly appreciated game **Crystal Hunter**.
 In the game you are a character which moves around and collects crystals, when the player has picked up all crystals they win.
 Although if the player come in contact with a bandit so will the player lose all crystals and lose.
-There is an expection to this rule and that is when the player has an active power up, which will make the player invisible for the bandits.
+There is an expectation to this rule and that is when the player has an active power up, which will make the player invisible for the bandits.

 Your goal is to write some rules that will be used in the game.